a b o u t

 The evocative piece served as a theme song for the organizations and gave Reilly an opportunity to tour early in her career.
 In 2016, her accompanying I Am EP charted on the Billboard Heatseekers and iTunes charts.
 Since then the philanthropically minded artist has written songs for similar groups and has had more luck charting on various iTunes charts with releases such as her 2018 collection My Virtual Escape.

-Her songs have been featured on shows such as MTV’s Teen Mom and ABC's General Hospital.
+Her songs have been featured in advertisements and on shows such as MTV’s Teen Mom and ABC's General Hospital.
 Reilly now speaks directly to an audience that is almost 400,000 strong and includes more than 175,000 followers on her active YouTube channel.
+Reilly was also accepted into the Johnny Mercer Songwriter's Project in 2020, which is a prestigious honor in the songwriting community.
 She’s prepared to take it to the next level with the release of her new EP Unsaid.

 The EP tells her personal story, but it is bound to resonate with fans (many of whom are between the ages of 13 and 18).
 Reilly strives to be a good role model for them and added that their relationship with her music is what keeps her going.
 “I’m always moved by their stories.
 It’s those things that encourage me and make me feel so emotionally invested in putting out music,” she said.
 “My fans are always in the back of my mind when I’m writing.
 So it affects the messages I’m sending and the way I want to communicate back to them.
 I’m excited for them to hear all of this.”